google-research/google-research/marot/README.md

 highlighted.
 Clicking on arrow keys will move any such alignment forward/backward (and clicking on any segment while there is a pinned sub-paragraph will "unpin" it).

+You can narrow the annotations shown in the Examples table temporarily to those made by any specific rater (including an AutoMQM rater if applicable) by hovering the mouse over the rater's ID in the last column.
+Each rater has a unique flag color associated with them, and this temporary narrowing is indicated in the UI by showing the rater's flag next to the text.
+You can also hover over a rater's flag to activate this narrowing.

 ## Significance tests